katur/eegi/README_database_migration.md

 Wells with no clone (theoretically) | not included in database | include in database.
 Due to mistakes in the bacterial library, some wells with no intended clone do grow, and sometimes even have phenotypes.
 We photograph these wells, and sometimes even score and sequence them.
 So we should represent them in the database, with `intended_clone_id` null.

 **Still to do**
-- Add the empty wells to the database, including Ahringer 384 and parent relationships.
-- Once the empty wells are added, sort out the few secondary plate source ambiguities.
+- There are a handful (about ten) ambiguities regarding the source of secondary plate wells, due to the legacy database storing these as ambiguous mv_cosmid only, and `CherryPickTemplate` being out of date.
+Since these are easy to fix manually, make sure to do this just prior to the official migration.